jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 The first index proposed for Solid was the Type Indexes specification~@bib:type-index. //https://solid.github.io/type-indexes/
 It suggests two indexes, a private and a public index.
 Each index contains entries that map a certain @rdf type to a set of @http resources.
-The example below shows a type index that states that @rdf resources that have a tuple like `<s rdf:type vcard:AddressBook>` can be found at path `/public/contacts/myPublicAddressBook.ttl`.
+@fig:type-index-example shows a type index that states that @rdf resources that have a tuple like `<s rdf:type vcard:AddressBook>` can be found at path `/public/contacts/myPublicAddressBook.ttl`.
-#text-example[
+#figure(
+text-example[
 ```turtle
 @prefix solid: <http://www.w3.org/ns/solid/terms#>.
 @prefix vcard: <http://www.w3.org/2006/vcard/ns#>.